 We have the Ocean Blue color variant, though, it comes in Luminous Black and Sunset Pink as well, we believe Black and Blue variants look cooler than the third one.

-Other than the quad-camera, the primary design feature is the shark-fin design selfie camera that pops up with a blink of an eye.
+Other than the quad-camera, the primary design feature is the shark-fin design selfie camera that pops up in a blink of an eye.
 Oppo says it takes 0.8 sec to swivel out at 11 degrees.
 We can’t measure precisely this short interval, but it is speedy, and that helps a lot at the time of facial unlock.
-There is a built-in dropping mode which retracts the lens to avoid accidental damage in case the phone falls freely.
-This is not a usual popup mechanism that we witnessed in Reno 2Z, F11 Pro and A9 2020, instead, it is a very artistic design which has made possible the spotless 6.5 inches screen on the front side that falls in between Oppo Reno’s 6.4 inches and Reno 10X zoom’s 6.6 inches.
+There is a built-in dropping mode that retracts the lens to avoid accidental damage in case the phone falls freely.
+This is not a usual popup mechanism that we witnessed in Reno 2Z, F11 Pro, and A9 2020, instead, it is a very artistic design that has made possible the spotless 6.5 inches screen on the front side that falls in between Oppo Reno’s 6.4 inches and Reno 10X zoom’s 6.6 inches.

-The front has really tiny bezels, and only at the bottom it feels a little bigger, which also not a big turn off.
+The front has really tiny bezels, and only at the bottom does it feel a little bigger, which is also not a big turn-off.
 Oppo has placed two separate volume keys on the left side, whereas the power key along with the SIM tray is locked on the right side of the phone.
 A small green strip on the power key makes it prominent and beautiful.
 Overall the tactile beauty of the keys is fantastic.

 While the top holds the motorized camera and the secondary mic, the bottom offers the 3.5 mm audio slot, a primary mic, a USB Type-C charging slot, and the speaker grille right next to it.